ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 ## Build our image

-Once the **Dockerfile** is complete and match our needs, we have to choose an image name and build the image using the following command (make sure you are still in the root directory of your project, where the `Dockerfile` is located):
+Once the **Dockerfile** is complete and matches our needs, we have to choose an image name and build the image using the following command (make sure you are still in the root directory of your project, where the `Dockerfile` is located):

 ``` {.console}
 docker build . -t <image-identifier>